From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models

-To generate diverse yet systematically comparable prompts, we adopt the template: ``A/An \texttt{[actor]} is \texttt{[action]}-ing \texttt{[context]}.''
-Here, \texttt{[action]} spans the 42 curated activities, while \texttt{[context]} introduces situational variety without altering the semantic identity of the action.
-To disentangle the influence of demographic attributes, we define two prompting conditions: (1) \texttt{Person-only}, which uses ``person'' as the \texttt{[actor]}, and (2) \texttt{Ethnicity+Person}, which appends an ethnic descriptor to ``person.''
+To generate diverse yet systematically comparable evaluation prompts, we adopt fully deterministic event template: ``A/An \texttt{[actor]} is \texttt{[verb]}-ing \texttt{[context]}.''
+Crucially, neither the actor nor the context is generated by an LLM at runtime.
+Instead, all prompts are instantiated from a fixed, predefined set to ensure reproducibility and controlled comparisons.
+The \texttt{[verb]} slot spans the 42 curated activities, while \texttt{[context]} introduces situational variety without altering the semantic identity of the verb.
+To disentangle the influence of demographic attributes, we define two prompting conditions: (1) \texttt{Person-only}, where the \texttt{[actor]} is fixed to ``person'' (one prompt per verb, 42 total); and (2) \texttt{Ethnicity+Person}, where a predefined ethnic descriptor is deterministically prepended to ``person'' (\textit{e.g.}, ``An East Asian person''), yielding 294 prompts formed by permuting the same 42 verbs across seven ethnic groups.
 Table~\ref{tab:video_prompts_stats} summarizes the prompt distribution and presents illustrative examples.
 Because the \texttt{ethnicity+person} condition inherently encodes ethnic information, an additional \texttt{ethnicity-only} setting is unnecessary for isolating ethnicity effects.
-Overall, this controlled event-prompting framework ensures that observed disparities can be reliably attributed to demographic conditioning rather than uncontrolled contextual drift—an essential property for reproducible bias auditing in generative video models.